vtexdocs/dev-portal-content/docs/vtex-io/Storefront-Guides/google-tag-manager/vtex-io-documentation-setting-up-google-tag-manager-beta.md

  - "/docs/guides/vtex-io-documentation-migrating-google-tag-manager-app"
  - "/docs/guides/vtex-io-documentation-setting-up-google-analytics-search-tracking"
 ---
-> ⚠️ The new version of the VTEX Google Tag Manager is in beta, meaning that we still evolving it.
-If you agree to use this version, please report any issue you find in the [Issue section on GitHub](https://github.com/vtex-apps/google-tag-manager/issues).
+> ⚠️ The new version of the VTEX Google Tag Manager is currently in beta.
+If you agree to use this version, please report any issues you find in the [Issue section on GitHub](https://github.com/vtex-apps/google-tag-manager/issues).

 ## Before you start

 Create a Google Analytics 4 (GA4) property using the GA4 Setup Assistant.
 This property collects data in parallel with your existing Universal Analytics property.
-To create the GA4 property, follow [Google’s official guide](https://support.google.com/analytics/answer/9744165#zippy=%2Cin-this-article).
+To create the GA4 property.
+Follow [Google’s official guide](https://support.google.com/analytics/answer/9744165#zippy=%2Cin-this-article).

-> ⚠️ Take note of the Measurement ID, also known as [*G- ID*](https://support.google.com/analytics/answer/9539598#find-G-ID), since It will be used later to set up the Google Analytics 4 tag on Google Tag Manager.
+> ⚠️ Take note of the *Measurement ID*, also known as [*G- ID*](https://support.google.com/analytics/answer/9539598#find-G-ID), as it will be used later to set up the Google Analytics 4 tag in Google Tag Manager.

 ## Installing Google Tag Manager (Beta)

-1. Open the VTEX CLI and enter your store’s account.
-For example:
+1. Open the VTEX CLI and enter your store’s account:
 ```bash
     vtex login {account-name}
 ```
-> ⚠️ Make sure to replace {account-name} with the store’s account name, for example, `vtex login storecomponents`.
+> ⚠️ Replace `{account-name}` with your store's account name, for example, `vtex login storecomponents`.

-2. Create a new development workspace for testing purposes.
+1. Create a new development workspace for testing purposes.
 ```bash
 	vtex use {workspace-name}
 ```

-3. Install the Google Tag Manager app by running the following command:
+1. Install the Google Tag Manager app by running the following command:
 ```bash
     vtex install vtex.google-tag-manager@3.3.2.beta
 ```
-Once the installation finished you should see a successful message.
+Once the installation is complete, you should see a successful message.

 ### Enabling the GA4 setting in the GTM app